Opi Edwards

-Opanin "Opi" Osafo-Adjei Edwards (born 30 April 1999) is a Ghanaian footballer.
+Opanin "Opi" Osafo-Adjei Edwards (born 30 April 1999) is a Ghanaian footballer who plays as a midfielder for Taunton Town.

 Club career

 Bristol City

 Edwards made his senior debut for Bristol City playing 90 minutes in a 3–0 loss at Watford in the FA Cup.

 Edwards made his league debut for the club on 28 November 2020, coming off of the bench in the 86 minute of a 3–1 away defeat at Reading.

 Forest Green Rovers

 On 21 June 2021, Edwards agreed a deal to join Forest Green Rovers on a free transfer on a one-year deal following his release from Bristol City.

 Rochester New York FC

 On 2 September 2022, Edwards signed a deal to join MLS Next Pro club Rochester New York FC.
 Two days later, he made his debut for the club, coming off the bench in a 2-1 win against Philadelphia Union II.

+Return to England

+In March 2023, Edwards returned to England when he joined Bath City on a short-term deal having previously had two previous loan spells with the National League South club.

+On 28 July 2023, Edwards signed for National League South newcomers Weston-super-Mare following a successful trial period.
+On 17 February 2024, Edwards joined National League North side Gloucester City on a short-term loan.

+In September 2024, Edwards Joined Taunton Town on a short term deal.

 Personal life

 He is the older brother of fellow footballer Owura Edwards.